Sensations of the Inlet

 When baby is directly posterior, the back of the head might be felt in the pelvis and the provider often thinks the baby is engaged.
 This may also be because the head won’t wiggle.
 If the forehead overlaps the pubic bone, then the forehead isn’t in the pelvis and the baby isn’t truly engaged.

-For many women in this situation, the Three Sisters of Balance℠ relaxes the mother’s abdomen and makes room for fetal rotation.
+For many women in this situation, the Three Balances℠ relaxes the mother’s abdomen and makes room for fetal rotation.

 - The Jiggle

 - Side-lying Release through 3 contractions on each side